 Detailed time-series weather and air-quality data collected at Sydney schools are now available for download via TERN.
-The data collected by the Schools Weather and Air Quality (SWAQ) citizen science project includes the Black Summer bushfires and multiple COVID-19 lockdown periods.
+The data collected by the Schools Weather and Air Quality (SWAQ) Citizen Science project includes the Black Summer bushfires and multiple COVID-19 lockdown periods.
 This presents a valuable dataset for urban ecology, air pollution, and climate research, and future urban planning.
 It also provides an opportunity for international collaborations and global-scale science.

-Schools Weather and Air Quality (SWAQ) is a Citizen Science project led out of UNSW, and funded by the Department of Industry, Science, Energy and Resources as part of its Inspiring Australia – Citizen Engagement Program.
+Schools Weather and Air Quality (SWAQ) is a Citizen Science project led out of UNSW, and funded by the Australian Department of Industry, Science, Energy and Resources as part of its Inspiring Australia – Citizen Engagement Program.
 SWAQ places research-grade meteorological and air quality sensors in public schools located where there are gaps in existing government monitoring networks, and in areas of research interest such as growth regions.

 Students collect, analyse, and interpret research quality data for use in science, mathematics, and geography curriculum-aligned classroom activities.
 Live and historical data are freely available online, enabling everyone to visualise the data and the current weather and air quality at each school’s location.